OpenMW/openmw/docs/source/reference/modding/texture-modding/texture-basics.rst

 Normal Mapping
 ##############

 To plug in a normal map, you name the normal map as the diffuse texture but with a specified suffix after.
 OpenMW will then recognise the file and load it as a normal map, provided you have set up your settings file correctly.

+Content creators need to know that OpenMW uses the DX format for normal maps, and not the OpenGL format as one otherwise might expect.
+See an example of the difference between the two formats `here <https://i.stack.imgur.com/kf9jo.png>`_.
+Make sure your normal maps are created according to the DX style.

 See the section `Automatic use`_ further down below for detailed information.

 Specular Mapping